-In the U.S. there are several efforts vying to get industry and public support behind environmental labelling programs (Green Seal, Green Cross, Ecoscale, Earthwise Consumer).
-In Europe, there are at least four organizations in both the public and private sectors which share a similar focus.
+In the U.S. there are several efforts vying to get industry and public support behind environmental labeling programs (Green Seal, Green Cross, Ecoscale, Earthwise Consumer.)
+In Europe, there are at least four organizations in both the public and private sectors that share a similar focus.
 Germany's "Blue Angel" product guide includes over 3,000 individual items ranked according to environmental criteria.
 Only a few programs, however, admit to an operational approach that is inclusive of all the issues requiring consideration.
-These include tracking a product back to its initial land resource basis, which would enable the LCA model to be connected to the land resource inventory methods described in the previous section using the Icono-mapTM procedure.
+These include tracking a product back to its initial land resource basis, which would enable the LCA model to be connected to the land resource inventory methods described in the previous section using the Icono-map[TM] procedure.

 The basic LCA theme or ladder, as we call it, is referred to by several of the above product organizations.
 It includes: (1) source; (2) transport and distribution; (3) manufacture, process, formulation; (4) use, maintenance; and (5) reuse, recycling, storage.
 The manufacturing and processing component includes such resources as energy input and water.
-Although only a few of these assessment procedures include building materials, the model becomes a comprehensive means of critiquing the built environment, and is used as the central component of our Biom-MetricTM approach to planning.
+Although only a few of these assessment procedures include building materials, the model becomes a comprehensive means of critiquing the built environment, and is used as the central component of our Biom-Metric[TM] approach to planning.
 Below is a typical diagram of this ladder.
 The ladder shows product tracking from virgin and by-product sources, and is described in pictorial forms, or icons.
+The LCAL is illustrated in the Biom-metric[TM] model at the end of this paper.